KhaledZra/TaskCmdLineManager/README.md

 "# TaskCmdLineManager"

 Use <dotnet run help> to get started or read up on the commands below.
-Otherwise the program will try to guide you a little through how it's used without prior knowledge!
+Otherwise the program will try to guide you a little. through how it's used without prior knowledge!

 Welcome to Khaled's Commandline Task Manager!
 -----------------
 You can use the following commands below as a guide to create your first list.
 You will also add your first task and learn how to complete it!
-The left side of | represents the command you are expected to enter The right side of | represents the explanation for the command
+The left side of | represents the command you are expected to enter.
+The right side of | represents the explanation for the command.
 -----------------
 Commands:
 dotnet run help | Brings you what you see right now!